 Areas we work on include:

-We have about 400 staff based in Canberra.
+We have about 320 staff based in Canberra.
 Our staff are skilled in statistical analysis, epidemiology and demography, information development, data management, communication and public sector administration.
-Collaborating units based at universities bring specialist knowledge to areas such as asthma, dental health, injury, the burden of disease, immunisation, HIV/AIDS and public health.
+Collaborating units based at universities bring specialist knowledge to areas such as asthma, dental health, and injury.

 We offer graduate and postgraduate opportunities for people of all ages interested in health, housing and community service issues.
 All our staff have access to learning and development opportunities.

-As a government agency, the AIHW is bound to comply with the Privacy Act 1988, (Cth), which incorporates a series of Information Privacy Principles (IPPs).
-The IPPs regulate how the AIHW obtains, stores, uses and discloses personal information.
+As a government agency, the AIHW is bound to comply with the Privacy Act 1988, (Cth), which incorporates a series of Australian Privacy Principles (APPs).
+The APPs regulate how the AIHW obtains, stores, uses and discloses personal information.
 The AIHW Act also assists in the protection of individual privacy by creating criminal penalties which may apply to individuals who disclose information concerning a person without proper authorisation.
-For a general overview on how the AIHW protects the privacy of individuals, read our Safeguarding your privacy brochure [1.9MB PDF].

 Further information about AIHW’s legal obligations and the Institute’s data custody and governance arrangements: